Bablic/bablic-php/README.md

 #Methods

-handle_request() - handles response, renders html for crawling engines
+handle_request() - request middleware, renders html optimized for crawling engines, only to crawling engines

 bablic_top() - generates the snippet code to put in the page head tags